 You might have questions about dads and breastfeeding.
 What should new dads expect in the first months of their newborn's life and what can they do to help their partners?
 We have answers and some tips for new fathers to keep in mind as their family grows.

 The first 40 days after birth can be both exciting and overwhelming!
 New mothers need lots of support.
-Here are some things you can do.
+Here are some things new dads can do.

 - Arrange for help.
 In some cultures, the early weeks are seen as distinct.
 Mothers are kept apart from others so they can focus on the baby.
 All chores are done for them.
 After this time, mother receives public praise for a job well done.
 In these cultures, few mothers get the “baby blues.”
 The more you can make the first 40 days like this, the better.

 - Learn about breastfeeding.
 It is easy to support your partner when you believe in what she’s doing.
 Do your reading on both new dads and breastfeeding and general info.
 She’ll love you for it!

 - Watch and learn from those who help your partner learn to breastfeed.
 Ask questions.

 - Talk to other fathers.
 Learn about their experiences with breastfeeding.
 It is helpful to share your thoughts and feelings–you need support too!

 - Limit visitors to those who are supportive and helpful.
 This is the time for you and your partner to learn how to care for your baby.
 Keep visits short or ask visitors to help clean and cook, so you tend to your baby and get some rest.